pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 ./map
 ├── source
 │   ├── requirements.txt
+│   ├── ...
 │   └── main.py
 └── build-pipeline.json
 ```
 There must exist a `main.py` which acts as the entrypoint for the pipeline.
 Optionally, a `requirements.txt` can be used to specify pip packages that will be installed during the build process.
+Other supporting files in the directory will also be copied and available in the pipeline if they are not excluded by the `.pachignore`.

 The `build.sh` and `run.sh` files are optional, as the Python Builder already contains these scripts.
 However, if the base image is modified, they must be provided.